Trondheim Chamber Music Festival 24. SEPTEMBER-1. OCTOBER 2023

 Accomodation

-Trondheim has a variety of accommodation, from hotels to hostel (only during the summer).
-It’s recommended to book accommodation in advance since the hotels often is fully booked due to football, festivals, conferences, pilgrims etc.
+Trondheim has a variety of accommodation, from hotels to hostels.
+It’s recommended to book accommodation in advance since the hotels often are fully booked due to football, festivals, conferences, pilgrims etc.

-Our festival hotel is Clarion Collection® Hotel Grand Olav.
+Our festival hotel is Clarion Collection® Hotel Grand Olav - Click here for more information and booking.